-Koko-di Koko-da is the latest work from Swedish director Johannes Nyholm.
-The film, which is about to premiere in London and New York, tells a dark folklore tale set in contemporary Scandinavia.
-Overdoing its constituting metaphor a little.
+Koko-di Koko-da, the latest work from Swedish director Johannes Nyholm, tells a dark folklore tale set in contemporary Scandinavia, overdoing its constituting metaphor a little.

 And if we are familiar with the intimidating pictorial smoothness of Ruben Oestlund’s cinema, we can sense at once that in Koko-di Koko-da (2019), the second feature-length film by director Johannes Nyholm, things have gone sour.
 The film, which is premiering in London on October 4th and in New York on October 20th , tells the story of Elin (Ylva Gallon) and Tobias (Leif Edlund), loving parents to a sweet-toothed blonde girl who daydreams of magic, princesses and enchanted worlds all day long.

 Plunged in desperation after the sudden death of their child, who left behind a last unopened present, a much-desired music box, the two grown-ups suddenly feel they do not even know each other anymore.
 Three years later, in a desperate attempt to save their marriage and reconnect to each other, they head out to the woods on a camping holiday, during which they are visited by three homicidal, circus-like characters; the very same characters that were drawn on their daughter’s music box.